-All out-of-the-box mapping files for Population can be found by navigating to Data Flow Management > Adapter Management > ServiceManagerEnhancedAdapter9.41 > ServiceManagerEnhancedAdapter9.41/mappings/population/<Name of Mapping File>.
+All out-of-the-box mapping files for Population can be found by navigating to Data Flow Management > Adapter Management > ServiceManagerEnhancedAdapter9.41 > ServiceManagerEnhancedAdapter9.41/mappings/population/

 With the Visual Mapping tool, you can add a CI Type, CI attribute, or relationship to the integration for Population by following similar steps to those for data push.
-Additionally, you also need to add your population queries to a population job.
+Additionally, you also need to add your population gueries to a population job.
 Refer to the following steps for data push:

-"How to Add a CI Attribute to the Integration for Data Push" on page 168
+"How to Add a CI Attribute to the Integration for Data Push" on page 179

-"How to Add a CI Type to the Integration for Data Push" on page 182
+"How to Add a CI Type to the Integration for Data Push" on page 193

-"How to Add a CI Relationship Type to the Integration for Data Push" on page 162
+"How to Add a CI Relationship Type to the Integration for Data Push" on page 173